Örnsköldsvik: Örnsköldsvik Municipality

 The town of Örnsköldsvik is the centre of Örnsköldsviks Kommun or Örnsköldsvik Municipality.
 The Municipality has a much larger population than the town itself, at over 56,000 inhabitants, as the municipality is vast with very large forest areas, and consists of several rural communities.

 Economy

 Historically, the most important economic activity was trade and heavy industry.
-In the surrounding villages (now incorporated into the city itself) two major industrial ventures arose: Modo, a pulp, paper, and logging enterprise now known as Holmen, and Hägglunds, a heavy industrial company.
+In the surrounding villages (now incorporated into the city itself) two major industrial ventures arose: the pulp, paper, and logging company Mo och Domsjö (MoDo), now known as Holmen, and Hägglund & Söner (Hägglunds), a heavy industrial company.

 Even today, successors to these two companies are of great importance for the city.
-The Finnish-owned Metsä Board runs a former Modo locale, one of Europe's largest pulp mills, in the village of Husum 30 km north of Örnsköldsvik, Domsjö Fabriker, another ex-Modo mill), runs a specialty cellulose mill in Örnsköldsvik, while Hägglunds is split into several companies, including BAE Systems Hägglunds, a subsidiary of BAE Systems.
+The Finnish-owned Metsä Board runs a former MoDo locale, one of Europe's largest pulp mills, in the village of Husum 30 km north of Örnsköldsvik, Domsjö Fabriker, another ex-MoDo mill), runs a specialty cellulose mill in Örnsköldsvik, while Hägglunds has been split into several companies, including BAE Systems Hägglunds, a subsidiary of BAE Systems.
 Other notable companies based in Örnsköldsvik include Svensk Etanolkemisv, a producer of ethanol products, and Fjällräven, a manufacturer of wilderness equipment and clothing.